EdvinNyberg/ACM_Edvin/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+A: If you remove the package first, the service might fail to stop properly.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+A:
+- Clearly describe the action being performed.
+- Include the target resource (package, service, file, etc.).
+- Be readable, so someone can understand playbook output at a glance.